 The Drive-In Adventure needs to be booked in advance by phone (313-438-8054).
-It is offered nightly beginning at 6p.
+It is offered nightly with show times depending on time of year as it needs to be dark.
 We attended on a Saturday night and it was offered at 6p, 7:30p, 9p, and 10:30p.
 I was able to book our adventure Friday evening.
 The Friday sessions and the first Saturday time were sold out.

 No, I’m not going to give you tips on how to solve the adventure, but we do have some tips to share to make your visit more fun.